The Goods Line: Transition and decline of freight use (1980s)

+Redevelopment into The Goods Line (2012)

-The section of the former goods line corridor from the northern end of the Devonshire Street Tunnel to Ultimo Road was converted to pedestrian and was originally called the Ultimo Pedestrian Network until it was renamed The Goods Line in 2012.
-Plans were then announced to expand the pathway through to Hay Street.
-This second section opened on 30 August 2015.
+The section of the former goods line corridor from the northern end of the Devonshire Street Tunnel to Ultimo Road was converted into a pedestrian pathway and was originally called the Ultimo Pedestrian Network until it was renamed The Goods Line in 2012.
+Plans were then announced to expand the pathway through to Hay Street; this second section opened on 30 August 2015.
 The adjacent Dr Chau Chak Wing Building opened earlier in 2015; an entrance to the building is provided from The Goods Line.

 Design

 The Goods Line was designed by ASPECT Studios and CHROFI.
 Design features include grassy lawns, dining tables, table tennis tables, study pods and a children's water play area with a sand pit.
 The design choices also took cues from the railways, and the designers suggested that instead of transporting materials and produce, the corridor now transports commodities of the modern economy: ideas, people, social and cultural interactions.
 Several rail artefacts have been preserved, including the Ultimo Road railway underbridge, built in 1879, and a lever frame from the Ultimo Street Signal Box.
 The design won a 2014 Australia Award for Urban Design in the Policies, Programs and Concepts – Small Scale category.